nhsx/skunkworks-bed-allocation/README.md

 ## Known limitations

-* The forecast functionality integrated into the UI requires data; a test function representing sine wave data is provided by default
 * The greedy allocation agent is the only agent integrated into the UI due to performance issues with the MCTS approach
-* A fake data generator is not yet included
+* Several characteristics of the virtual hospital are hardcoded into this prototype
-* This tool has been tested on macOS
+* This tool has been tested on macOS only

 ## Getting Started